zechendorf/satoshipay/Documentation/User/Index.rst

+Tab Configuration
+^^^^^^^^^^^^^^^^^

+The Configuration Tab stores SatoshiPay information.
+Unless you know exactly what you are doing you don't need to change anything here.

 .. warning::

-   Do not set the "Good Id" unless you know exactly what you're doing.
+   Do not set the "Good Id" in tab "Configuration" unless you know exactly what you're doing.
 It will be set automatically after initializing the good with SatoshiPay.

 .. _user-faq: